When we started our blogging journey in 2020 we knew absolutely nothing about SEO (or Search Engine Optimization).

 - site audit tool

-The only tool that I would recommend upgrading to Guru for is the SEO writing assistant (aka the content optimizer tool).
+The only tool that I would recommend upgrading to the Guru Plan for is the SEO writing assistant (aka the content optimizer tool).

-I will talk a bit more about why we use both SEMRush and RankIQ later on.
+I will talk a bit more about why we sometimes use both SEMRush and RankIQ later on.